 ![]() Dr. Terri L. Weaver

-Annie is a fourth-year doctoral student in the clinical psychology program at Saint Louis University.
+Annie is currently completing her postdoctoral fellowship at Birch Psychology after completing her predoctoral internship in Clinical Health Psychology at the University of Colorado School of Medicine.
 She earned her B.A. in Psychology from Metropolitan State University of Denver, in Denver, Colorado.
 Her undergraduate research focused on PTSD symptomology, substance use, and psychological flexibility.
 While obtaining her undergraduate degree, Annie began working as a behavioral health technician at Denver Springs Psychiatric Hospital in Centennial, Colorado.
 Annie’s broad research interests lie in examining interpersonal violence prevention, stress and health, and policy.
 Currently, her thesis examines racial discrimination, loneliness, levels of cortisol, and cardiovascular health outcomes.
 In her free time, she enjoys spending time with her husband, dogs, and hiking outdoors.
-Annie can be reached at: anne.garofalo@health.slu.edu. ![]() Jacob Arett
+Annie can be reached at: [email protected]. ![]() Jacob Arett

 Rachel Hawk

-Rachel is a third-year doctoral student in the clinical psychology program at Saint Louis University.
+Rachel is currently completing her predoctoral clinical internship at the VA Maryland Health Care System/University of Maryland in Baltimore, Maryland.
 She earned her B.A. in Psychology at Bowling Green State University in Bowling Green, Ohio.
 While earning her undergraduate degree, Rachel worked as an advocate for survivors of sexual and domestic violence in a crisis intervention center and shelter.
 She also assisted with research over a wide range of topics including racial discrimination in the juvenile justice system, associations between eating behaviors and mental health outcomes, and religious coping.
 Her current research explores self-deprivation as a form of self-harm in survivors of childhood maltreatment.
-She can be reached at: rachel.hawk@health.slu.edu.
+She can be reached at: [email protected].

-Rachel is a third-year doctoral student in the clinical psychology program at Saint Louis University.
+Rachel is currently completing her predoctoral clinical internship at the VA Maryland Health Care System/University of Maryland in Baltimore, Maryland.
 She earned her B.A. in Psychology at Bowling Green State University in Bowling Green, Ohio.
 While earning her undergraduate degree, Rachel worked as an advocate for survivors of sexual and domestic violence in a crisis intervention center and shelter.
 She also assisted with research over a wide range of topics including racial discrimination in the juvenile justice system, associations between eating behaviors and mental health outcomes, and religious coping.
 Her current research explores self-deprivation as a form of self-harm in survivors of childhood maltreatment.
-She can be reached at: rachel.hawk@health.slu.edu.
+She can be reached at: [email protected].

 Sydney L. Bell